 - t: a time value

-- q: the coordinates

-- u: the speeds
+- y: a vector containing the coordinate value and the speed value

-- p: any number of constants or measurements, O is the number of constants.
+- p: any number of constants or measurements

 Notes

 Your function should be able to operate on 1d arrays as inputs, i.e. use numpy math functions in your function, e.g. numpy.sin instead of math.sin.